Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Large-scale forecast at 0.04° resolution

-A comparison of the predicted spatio-temporal evolution against the observed radar sequence reveals distinct performance differences.
-(Figure \ref{fig:huabei}g).
-The forecast from SimVP exhibits rapid intensity decay and significant morphological distortion.
-While pySTEPS and NowcastNet better preserve reflectivity magnitudes and sharp structural features, they demonstrate substantial positional errors, failing to accurately represent the evolution of the hazardous eastern cell.
-In contrast, Nowcast3D accurately captures the storm's complex evolution, successfully tracking the displacement of the eastern cell while preserving its structural integrity and intensity.
+A comparison of the predicted and observed radar sequences highlights clear differences among different methods (Figure~\ref{fig:huabei}\textbf{g}).
+The SimVP forecast exhibits rapid loss of intensity and considerable distortion of the storm structure. pySTEPS and NowcastNet better preserve reflectivity amplitudes and sharp gradients, but exhibit large position errors and fail to reproduce the detailed evolution of the hazardous eastern cell.
+In contrast, Nowcast3D closely follows the complex evolution of the system, accurately tracking the displacement of the eastern cell while maintaining its internal structure and high reflectivity.
+These qualitative findings are supported by quantitative metrics.
+Nowcast3D achieves consistently higher neighborhood CSI scores across all lead times, indicating more accurate prediction of heavy-rainfall locations (Figure~\ref{fig:huabei}\textbf{b}).
+Nowcast3D also outperforms all the baselines in both PSD and LPIPS metrics, demonstrating more realistic small-scale variability and higher perceptual similarity to the observed radar fields (Figure~\ref{fig:huabei}\textbf{c},\textbf{d}).

-These qualitative observations are substantiated by quantitative metrics.
-Forecasts from Nowcast3D achieve consistently superior scores in neighborhood Critical Success Index (CSI) across all lead times, indicating a higher accuracy in predicting the location of heavy rainfall (Figure \ref{fig:huabei}c).
-Furthermore, superior performance in both Learned Perceptual Image Patch Similarity (LPIPS) and Power Spectral Density (PSD) analysis confirms that forecasts from Nowcast3D achieve a higher degree of perceptual realism and more accurately represent the storm’s scale-dependent variability compared to all baseline models (Figure \ref{fig:huabei}d).

-A key capability of our framework is its ability to infer the internal three-dimensional wind field.
-To validate this physical component, we compared the predicted winds with independent observations from wind profiler radars.
-Figure \ref{fig:huabei}f shows the predicted horizontal wind field at an altitude of 2,500 m over Beijing, 60 minutes into the forecast, which aligns well with co-located profiler measurements.
-Figure \ref{fig:huabei}e further presents the vertical wind profiles at the Haidian station.
-The forecast successfully captures both the zonal (east–west) and meridional (north–south) wind structures.
-For the zonal wind, the model shows some deviation in trend but maintains consistent magnitude, while for the meridional wind, the trend agreement is stronger.
-These results demonstrate the model’s capability to reconstruct physically consistent wind fields.
-A comparison of the 3D layered predictions is presented in Extended Data Figure \ref{fig:beijing_D}.
+An important feature of our framework is its ability to infer the internal 3D wind field.
+To evaluate this physical component, we compare the predicted winds with independent observations from wind-profiler radars.
+Figure~\ref{fig:huabei}\textbf{f} shows the predicted horizontal wind field at 2{,}500\,m altitude over Beijing a 60‑min lead time, which aligns with co-located profiler measurements.
+Figure~\ref{fig:huabei}\textbf{e} further displays the vertical wind profiles at a station located in Haidian district, Beijing.
+The model reproduces the overall structure of both the zonal (east–west) and meridional (north–south) wind components capturing similar magnitudes throughout.
+While some deviation is seen in the zonal trend but similar magnitudes, the meridional component shows closer agreement.
+Layer-by-layer comparisons of the 3D radar reflectivity forecasts are provided in Extended Data Figure~\ref{fig:beijing_D}.